Firmware and Config Update Process

 Refer to the User Configuration Page.

-If the software update fails for any reason:
+If the firmware or config update fails for any reason:

-• The Mini will restart using the original software version, you can then attempt to update the software again following the process above.
+- The Mini will restart using the original firmware/config version, you can then attempt to update the firmware/config again following the process above.

 Firmware update via Serial Port